ruthmarks151/automated-gitflow/README.md

 - When an issue is tagged as 'hotfix' or 'in progress': a branch gets created
 - When a PR gets opened for a `hotfix/` or `feature/` branch: Populate the PR description with the issue's content, and comment on the issue with a link to the PR
 - When new code lands on `main`: Open a backmerge PR to develop
+- Manually: Cut a release branch, open a PR, with a body referencing issues